After a close finish in 2020, the Republican looks to flip the western Wisconsin congressional seat Democrats have held for 26 years.

 Van Orden has not disclosed any earned income since at least Jan.
 1, 2020, according to his reports.
 He has been running for Congress for most of that time.
 He also reported checking account holdings between $1,001 and $15,000.
 His campaign did not respond to questions on how he has supported himself with no income.

 EDITOR’S NOTE: After the story was published, Justin Giorgio, a spokesman for Van Orden’s campaign, said the candidate and his wife live on his military pension after 26 years of service, and on payments for his 100% disability rating from the U.S. Department of Veterans Affairs.
-Benefits from federal retirement programs and disability payments from the federal government do not have to be reported, according to the rules of the U.S. House Ethics Committee.
+Benefits from federal retirement programs and disability payments from the federal government need not be reported, according to the rules of the U.S. House Ethics Committee.

 On a disclosure form filed in August 2021, Van Orden reported he was a partner in “Van Orden Properties LLC” and a co-owner of “JIC Global LLC” doing business as “Juarez Industries.”
 He did not report holdings in those companies on a disclosure form filed in June.
 His campaign did not respond to questions asking about those companies.

 Pfaff reported his annual state Senate salary of about $55,000, farmland holdings valued between $100,000 and $250,000, between $100,000 and $250,000 in stocks, and a pressure-washing business in Madison.

 Van Orden was present at Trump’s rally in Washington D.C. on Jan.
 6 at which the president fraudulently claimed the election had been stolen from him.
 Trump has repeated that lie despite numerous court cases, recounts and audits across the country finding no evidence of widespread voter fraud.